 Nicotine gum (Nicorette) is a nicotine replacement medicine.
 The nicotine gum is available over-the-counter.
 It has also been found to double chances of quitting successfully!
 It gives your body nicotine through the skin lining of the cheek and gums in your mouth.
 One nice thing about the gum is that it keeps your mouth busy.
 It can be a very helpful substitute not only for those who are trying to quit cigarettes but also for those trying to quit spit tobacco.

 How to Use Nicotine Gum

 Many users start with the 2-mg gum.
-Smokers who use 20 or more cigarettes per day may start with the 4-mg gum.
+If you smoke 20 or more cigarettes per day or smoke within 30 minutes of waking, you can start with the 4-mg gum.
 Nicotine gum may be used by chewing one piece of gum every one to two hours at first, or it may be used by chewing one piece of gum whenever you have the urge to smoke.

 The gum should be chewed slowly until you can feel a slight tingling in your mouth.
 Then stop chewing and place (or park) the chewing gum between your cheek and gum.
 When the tingling is almost gone (about one minute), start chewing again; repeat this procedure for about 30 minutes.

 Follow the nicotine gum directions closely.
 Do not chew nicotine gum too fast or chew more than one piece of gum at a time or you may get too much nicotine.
 Do not chew one piece too soon after another.
 Instead, space them out over the course of your day.
 Try not to chew more than 24 pieces of the gum per day unless your doctor gives you permission.
 Do not eat or drink for 15 minutes before chewing the gum, or while using it (some beverages can reduce its effectiveness).